5vbz3r0/kissanime-dl/README.md

-# Will not work till I update the code to work through the servers and decrypt the video url.
+# Will not work because Kissanime now has CAPTCHA.

 # kissanime-dl
 **Command-line script to download videos from KissAnime**